Please refer to the Guide for Applicants, Section three, for a complete description of the application process steps.

 Additional information is available in section 1.3 of the guide for applicants.

-Relevant studies on expected consumption in 2030 with an EU-scope, such as the Supply chain analysis and material demand forecast in strategic technologies and sectors in the EU – A foresight study, can be used if applicable.
+Relevant studies on expected consumption in 2030 with an EU-scope, such as the foresight study on supply chain analysis and material demand forecast in strategic technologies and sectors in the EU, can be used if applicable.

 This is without prejudice to the Commission’s indicative projections of the annual consumption for each critical raw material, to be published by 24 November 2025.